Enlarged adenoids in children may result from infections.

 Some preschool and adolescent children have relatively large adenoids that are not due to any problem.
 However, adenoids can become enlarged because they become infected with a virus or bacteria that cause throat infections (sore throat Sore Throat Sore throat is pain in the back of the throat.
-The pain can be severe and is usually worsened by swallowing.
-Many people with sore throat refuse to eat or drink.
-Sometimes pain is also felt... read more ).
-Ongoing exposure to children who have bacterial or viral infections, such as children at child care centers, increases the risk of infection.
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more ).
+Ongoing exposure to children who have bacterial or viral infections, such as those who are often in child care centers, increases the risk of infection.
 In addition, allergies (such as seasonal allergies or year-round allergies), irritants, and, possibly, gastroesophageal reflux also can cause the adenoids to enlarge.
 Although extremely rare, cancer sometimes causes enlarged adenoids.

 When enlarged, adenoids may block the nose or the eustachian tubes that connect the back of the throat to the ears.
 Usually, adenoids return to normal size once the cause of the problem is resolved.
 Sometimes they remain enlarged, particularly in children who have had frequent or chronic infections.

 Most enlarged adenoids cause no symptoms.
 However, enlarged adenoids can give the voice a stuffy-nose quality (children sound as though they have a cold).
 Children with enlarged adenoids may have an abnormally shaped palate and position of the teeth.
 Children may also tend to breathe through their mouth and may also have chronic ear infections Chronic Middle Ear Infection in Children Chronic middle ear infection results from recurring infections that may damage the eardrum or lead to formation of a cholesteatoma, which in turn promotes more infection.
-Chronic middle ear... read more with hearing loss, nosebleeds Nosebleeds Some people get nosebleeds rather often, and others rarely get them.
+Chronic middle ear... read more with hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
+More than 15% of people in the United States have some degree of hearing loss that affects their... read more , nosebleeds Nosebleeds Some people get nosebleeds rather often, and others rarely get them.
 There may be just a trickle of blood or a strong stream.
 If people swallow the blood, they often vomit it because blood is... read more , bad breath Bad Breath Bad breath is a frequent or persistent unpleasant odor to the breath.
 Certain diseases produce substances that are detectable on the breath, but these odors are typically mild and not considered... read more , and cough Cough in Children Cough helps clear materials from the airways and prevent them from going to the lungs.
 The materials may be particles that have been inhaled or substances from the lungs and/or airways.
 Most... read more .

 Doctors suspect enlarged adenoids in children and adolescents with characteristic symptoms, chronic ear infections Overview of Middle Ear Infections in Young Children Middle ear infection is infection of the space immediately behind the eardrum.
 Middle ear infections (otitis media) may occur in older children and adults (see Otitis Media (Acute)) but are... read more , or recurring sinus infections Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more .
 Usually, to view the back of the nose and throat, doctors insert a flexible viewing tube through the nose (called a nasopharyngoscope).

-Doctors may recommend adenoidectomy for children who have the following:
+Doctors may recommend adenoidectomy for younger children who have the following:

 Recurring nose bleeds Nosebleeds Some people get nosebleeds rather often, and others rarely get them.
 There may be just a trickle of blood or a strong stream.
-If people swallow the blood, they often vomit it because blood is... read more or obstructions causing voice changes or disturbed sleep
+If people swallow the blood, they often vomit it because blood is... read more or obstructions that cause changes in their voice or disturb sleep

 Adenoidectomy does not seem to decrease the frequency or severity of colds or cough.